 The network connection only works with Axis door controllers.
 To connect to a non-Axis door controller, you need to physically connect the devices with wires.
-See .
+See Set up as card reader - wired connection on page 12.

 Before you start